 Not only that, but Affectiva’s technology can also evaluate your emotions in real-time through your webcam.
 They have an online demo you can try and see for yourself how it works.

-The ability for a computer to detect human emotions falls into a field of study called “affective computing“.
+The ability of a computer to detect human emotions falls into a field of study called “affective computing“.
 An “affect” is the experience of feeling or emotion that is characteristic to humans.
 Affects can be recognized not only by your facial gestures but also the tone of your voice and your body language.
 In order for artificial intelligence to truly interact with humans, the ability to empathize needs to be mastered.
 The Gartner Hype Cycle tells us that affective computing is an area that is experiencing high levels of innovation:

 Affective computing technology is not just in the planning stage.
 At the beginning of this year, Apple acquired a San Diego-based company called Emotient which uses artificial technology to detect emotion from facial expressions.
 Founded in 2012, Emotient had taken in just $6 million in funding from 2 investors, one of which was Intel.

 An article by Wired talks about Emotient’s business model which was to charge advertisers to analyze how consumers responded to their ads.
 In other applications, Emotient’s technology was used by doctors to determine a patient’s pain level and retailers were even using it to capture how shoppers react to products in stores.
 If a $579 billion company makes an acquisition of an affective technology startup, it helps affirm that the technology is really here.

 Another startup working in the affective computing space is Kairos.
 Founded in 2012, Kairos has taken in just $3 million in funding to develop their “human analytics platform” that is comprised of the following three areas: